jefferyphein/sam-sync-test/README.md

 ## Building

-With all of this set up, we can now run `sam build` and it will update our editable symlinks, as well as redirect things to the correct place.
+With all of this set up, we can now run `sam build` and it will update our editable symlinks, as well as redirect our upstream dependencies to the correct place.

 You should now see the output of `pip install` followed by "Build Succeeded" in your terminal.

 ### Local invocation

 Running `sam local invoke` should now also work correctly.
-At this point, you can make modifications to either your lambda function or its upstream dependencies and see those changes reflected in the output of this command.
+At this point, you can make modifications to the upstream dependency and see those changes immediately reflected when running this command again.

-When running this command, you should see the following preamble output:
+To verify this is working correctly, you should output that looks similar to the following:

     Mounting resolved symlink (/path/to/sam-sync-test/.aws-sam/build/HelloWorldFunction/sam-sync-test-upstream -> /path/to/sam-sync-test/hello_world/sam-sync-test-upstream) as /var/task/sam-sync-test-upstream:ro,delegated, inside runtime container

-This provides an explicit indication that the symlink set up as part of the makefile has been correctly includes in the runtime container.
+This provides an explicit indication that the symlink we created has been correctly mounted into the runtime container.

 Note that it is no longer necessary to run `sam build` when updating upstream dependencies!
 However, it must be run when updating the lambda itself.
-This requirement can likely be relaxed by creating a symlink for the lambda module in a similar manner as was done for the upstream module.
+By also creating symlinks for the lambda in a similar manner, we can edit both the lambda and upstream dependencies without the need to run `sam build` repeatedly.

 ### Remote synchronization

 You can now also run `sam sync --watch` and observe as your local changes to your lambda directory get pushed to AWS for both your lambda as well as any upstream dependencies you've configured using this method.
-Make sure to include the `--code` option if you don't want deployments to be reprovisioned.

-What makes this work is the fact that the upstream source code has been cloned into the directory being watched by `sam sync` in combination with the additional commands included in the makefile to both update the editable links as well as symlink the upstream artifacts directory to the actual source code.
+Note that when any of the files located in your lambda directory are now modified, the `build-HelloWorldFunction` build target will be run locally, then synchronize with AWS.
+This can get costly if making a lot of minor updates, so be mindful.

-When any of the files located in your lambda directory are modified, the `build-HelloWorldFunction` build target will be run locally, then synchronized with AWS.
+What makes this work is the fact that the upstream source code has been cloned into the directory being watched by `sam sync` in combination with the additional commands included in the makefile to both update the editable links as well as symlink the upstream package to its actual source.

 ## Finishing Up

-Once you're completed development, you'll need to remember to restore both the makefile and the requirements file to their original state.
+Once you're done developing, make sure to restore both the makefile and the requirements file to their original state.